 You don’t need much for this recipe.
 A high-quality saucepot, a shallow mixing bowl, a good chef’s knife, cutting board, and basic kitchen utensils are all you need.

 You will also need a baking dish or large cast-iron skillet. (<<affiliate links)

 Check out the full list of my recommended kitchen tools and gadgets.

 How to make Cauliflower Wings

 Firstly, we need an egg-like custard to coat the cauliflower in a thick gooey layer.
-This first step allows the flour mixture to better adhere to the cauliflower which creates the crispy skin.
+Secondly, we need our spiced flour coating.
+The first step allows the flour coating to better adhere to the cauliflower which creates the crispy skin.

 Now we have our skin!

 Fill the bottom of the pan with a thin layer (2-3 tablespoons) of high-heat oil, such as avocado oil.
 Place the skillet in the oven while it preheats so that the oil gets hot and sizzling.
 This is an important step.
 If you put the florets into cold oil, the oil will absorb into the cauliflower making them soggy rather than crispy.